-The top part of Figure 1 shows the total P/E ratio of HRI's portfolio as at 30 September 2022 and at various (31 December) financial year ends historically.
-The bottom of Figure 1 shows the cumulative performance of HRI's portfolio from those various calendar year ends to 30 September 2022; the return implied by the change in the aggregate price to earnings ratio of HRI's portfolio over the same periods; and the implied return from the manager's investment decision and underlying earnings growth (effectively the balancing figure).
+The top part of Figure 1 shows the total price-earnings ratio (P/E ratio) of HRI's portfolio as at 30 September 2022 and at various (31 December) financial year ends historically.
+The bottom of Figure 1 shows the cumulative performance of HRI's portfolio from those various calendar year ends to 30 September 2022; the return implied by the change in the aggregate P/E ratio of HRI's portfolio over the same periods; and the implied return from the manager's investment decision and underlying earnings growth (effectively the balancing figure).